TOP 10 Tips for Parents of Leaving Cert Students

-Understanding the importance of balance, a heathy mixture of leisure time, study time, sleep, downtown, social time is essential in this process.
+Understanding the importance of balance, a healthy mixture of leisure time, study time, sleep, downtime, social time is essential in this process.
 If teenagers feel that are listened to in a fair and open manner and are given a certain ownership and responsibility over how they spend their time, they are much more likely to make positive choices – mól an óg agus tiocfaidh siad.

 5. Screen time

 Similar to time management, negotiation here is key.
 Sit down with your son/daughter and discuss an amount of time with the mobile device that is acceptable to all.
 Maybe even write it down as a type of contract (this can be done in a light-hearted way but the fact that something is written down does give it a bit more gravitas).

 As part of the conversation, get them to check their daily screen time (this is usually in phone settings).
 They are often shocked (as we all are) to realise how much time we actually spend on our devices.
 A lot of the time, this gives them an awareness of how much time wasted on their devices and means that the time they agree to spend on their devices is more reasonable and realistic.

 6. Regularly ask how the study is going – be specific!

 Asking your son/daughter how the studying is going will probably yield a short – ‘fine’ or ‘grand’ or grunt!
 On the other hand the question ‘what are the hardest parts of writing a French informal letter’ or what part of the Irish course do you think you’ll get the most marks?
 Opens-up an entirely different conversation (and may induce shock!!).